-- Inability to locate the most recent versions of contracts have led to misquotes and lost revenue.
+- Inability to locate the most recent versions of contracts leading to misquotes and lost revenue.

-- Sales team members are losing what would otherwise be productive “floor time” trying to track down and validate content.
+- Sales team members lose what would otherwise be productive “floor time” trying to track down and validate content.

-- In the current state, it’s almost impossible to run any real metrics against sales contracts and performance.
+- It’s almost impossible to run any real metrics against sales contracts and performance.
 All data critical to effective mining and analysis is embedded directly in the documents.

 - Sales contract related data cannot be tied back to its initial marketing efforts in terms of marketing metrics and gauging the success of sales-oriented marketing projects.